 It was a huge shock suddenly to have to totally stop up, and it took me a while to get used to the new situation.

 One thing is to be voluntarily alone, another to be forced to be it.
-And surprisingly exhausting to sense all the uneasy fear in the whole society.
+And it was surprisingly exhausting to sense all the uneasy fear in the whole society.

 I postponed my performances, we managed to do the summer-sorrow concert series with mouth and nose coverage (the audience) and a lot of disinfect.